-However, by that time I already had my own vision and understanding how to structure training plans as my coach always explained to me what we were doing and what for.
-I've already had a great training and competitive experience and learned a lot about physiology and planning methods, and I was always interested in experimenting and learning something new.
+By that time I already had my own vision and understanding of how to structure training plans as my coach had always taken the time to explain what we were doing and why.
+As such, I already had a great training and competitive experience and learned a lot about physiology and planning methods, and I was always interested in experimenting and learning something new.

-I would say the most important criteria for developing training programs for professional athletes and amateurs are the following:
+I would say the most important criteria for developing training programs for professional athletes (and amateurs too!) are these:

-- Goal.
-Are we preparing for competitions, do we want just to have fun or do we need weightlifting to complement another training program – American football, Crossfit, basketball, athletics, etc.;
+- Defining the goal.
+Are we preparing for competitions, do we just want to have fun or do we need weightlifting to complement another training program – American football, Crossfit, basketball, athletics, etc.;

-- Duration of the program and its cyclicity.
-Training of professional weightlifters for international competitions can last up to 6 months, for national level athletes this period may last 3 months, and sometimes we have only 4-6 weeks.
+- Duration and recurrence of the program.
+Training of professional weightlifters for international competitions can last up to 6 months, for national level athletes this period may last 3 months and other times we have only 4-6 weeks.
 We can work out to our greatest ability no matter what time we have;

 - Training level.
 Beginner, advanced, experienced professional.
-It affects the bearable volume and workload intensity, as well as the choice of training methods;
+This will determine the workload intensity, as well as the choice of training methods;

 - Your training tasks.
-They can be completely different: to undergo a full-cycle preparation for competitions, improve your technique and correct mistakes in SNATCH and CLEAN&JERK, or realize your power potential in competition exercises, develop strength or work out the base in the off-season for other sports.
+They can be completely different: Undergoing a full-cycle preparation for competitions, improving your technique and correcting mistakes in the SNATCH or CLEAN & JERK, realizing your power potential in competition exercises, developing strength or figuring out your baseline in the off-season for other sports.

-To get the answers and decide which program fits you best, closely examine my programs on the website.
+To get the answers to these questions and decide which program fits you best, closely examine the programs on my website.
 All of them have detailed descriptions and explanations.
 The priority goal of all these training programs is preparation for competitions, except for the LEG STRENGTH PROGRAM.
-You can make your choice based on the factors we have mentioned earlier, as well as depending on the level of support and control you would like to receive during your training process.
+You can make your choice based on the factors mentioned above, as well as what level of support you will have during your training process.
 There are programs whose purpose is to prepare for competition or to reach a new achievement in the snatch and jerk, but there are also programs to help you increase strength and develop the muscles of the back and legs.

-Certainly, tasks and methods for beginners and experienced athletes are way different.
-It is important for a newcomer to keep from overstating the expectations.
-Remember that skills and training level are developed over the years of hard training and there are no miracles in the whole World, so you need to tame your ego and be patient going through all the storms.
+Certainly, methods for beginners and experienced athletes are way different.
+It is important for a newcomer not to expect too much of themselves.
+Remember that skills and experience are obtained over years of hard training and there are no miracles or shortcuts, so you need to tame your ego and be patient moving forward.

-The comparative table of the personal training programs gives a sufficient understanding of what the athlete can count on and what level of support she will receive when going through the training cycle.
-It is very important to understand what level of support is needed in order to make the training process comfortable and efficient.
+The comparative table of the personal training programs can give you a more complete understanding of what the athlete can expect and what level of support they will receive when going through the training cycle.
+It is very important to understand what level of support is needed in order to receive the full benefit of the training process.

-When writing the individual training plans, I always take into account all the information provided by the athlete, including goals and objectives, in order to properly structure the training load and help you achieve desired results.
+When writing the individual training plans, I always take into account all the information provided by the athlete, including goals and objectives, in order to properly structure the training load and help them achieve their desired results.
 Communication with the athlete, questions, feedback and analysis of control videos are very important for me.
-All these factors affect the correction and optimization of the load in the plan.
+All these factors affect the correction and optimization of the plan.

 Basic programs for male and female athletes can also be an excellent solution for you.
-They provide full long-term planning of the training process and consistent and reasonable structure of the training load, ensuring their excellent tolerance and solving the problems of honing technical skills, developing explosive power and improving general performance simultaneously – essential components for setting new records.
+They provide full long-term planning of the training process and a consistent and reasonable structure of the training load to ensure the development of explosive power and improvement of general performance simultaneously – essential components for setting new records.

-For those of you who choose basic programs video analysis would be an important tool for monitoring your current level of technical preparedness.
-It's no secret that it's important to listen to your own feelings when performing the exercises and skills training; still, an outside-in expert perspective can always help to receive an unbiased and critical evaluation, identify problems and suggest ways for fixing them, including adjustment of the training plan.
+For those of you who choose the basic programs, video analysis would be an important tool for monitoring your current level of technical preparedness.
+It's no secret that it's important to listen to your own feelings when performing the exercises and skills training.
+Still, an unbiased and critical evaluation can always help you identify problems and suggest ways to fix them, including adjustment of the training plan.

-I know for sure how much any weightlifter is dreaming about lifting the Dream PR, and I'll be happy to help you to achieve your best results!
+I know from my own experience how much any weightlifter dreams of lifting the perfect PR, and I want to help you achieve your best results!